cschlisner/Databend/README.md

 ===

-###lshift
+###esort
-"Line Shift": This is similar to bshift, only it takes blocks that are the length of the image, and of random height, and shifts them only to the right.
-There is a frequency associated with this operation to determine the number of line shifts per operation.
+"Edge Sort": This operation will detect edges in the image according to an optionally specified sensitivity variable and sort pixels preceding the edges by a certain (optionally specified) distance.
+A color mask may also be applied after the sorting.

 ####Parameters (required):
 none.

 ####Flags (optional):
-<b>-h x</b>: When added, this will limit the height of each line shift area to <b>x</b>px
+<b>-l x</b>: When added, this will set the length of each sorted area to <b>x</b>% of the total image width - Default is 8%.

-<b>-f x</b>: When added, this will set the frequency of each line shift operation to <b>x</b>%
+<b>-s x</b>: When added, this will set the specificity of the edge detection to <b>x</b> - Default is 1.1.
+Higher values will detect less edges, while lower values will detect more.
+This may need adjustment for darker images or images with vauge edges.

-<b>-c</b>: When added, this will apply a random color mask to the affected area.
+<b>-c x</b>: When added, this will apply a random color mask with an error of <b>x</b>%, this allows limiting of the "random colors" applied to match the image colors.

-####Example: <code>$databend "img.bmp" "out.bmp" lshift -f 30 -c</code>
+####Example: <code>$databend "img.bmp" "out.bmp" esort -l 10</code>

 ===